wp-plugins/bodi0s-bots-visits-counter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Count web spiders, crawlers and bots visits of your blog.
+Count the visits from web spiders, crawlers and bots in your blog.

 == Description ==
 Count the visits from web spiders, crawlers and bots in your blog.